+International English Language Testing System (IELTS)

-- i.
-The doctor must have a primary medical qualification accepted by the GMC.
-If the name on the certificate is different to the name by which the doctor is commonly known, evidence (for example, a copy of a marriage certificate) should be provided showing why the names are different. - ii.
-The doctor must have passed the academic International English Language Testing System (IELTS) with a score of at least 7.0 in all four areas (listening, reading, writing and speaking modules) and an overall score of at least 7.5.
+The doctor must have achieved a score of at least 7.0 in all four areas (listening, reading, writing and speaking modules) and an overall score of at least 7.5.
 The certificate is valid for no more than two years, and must be in date at the point of registration with the GMC.